-P = Prerequisite; C = Concurrent prerequisite; CO= Corequisite

-Information contained in College documents respecting programs is correct at the time of publication.
-Academic content of programs and courses is revised on an ongoing basis to ensure relevance to changing educational objectives and employment market needs.
+P = Prerequisite; C = Concurrent prerequisite; CO= Corequisite basis to ensure relevance to changing educational objectives and employment market needs.
 The college reserves the right to add or delete programs, options, courses, timetables or campus locations subject to sufficient enrolment, and the availability of courses.